NoobRocks/releaseIpa/README.md

 * For GOOGLE_DRIVE_PATH and FTP_SERVER_BUILD_DIRECTORY, the script will create the intermediate folders if they do not exist
 * versionDescription will be placed beside the link in the mail
 * If provisioningProfile is empty, signingIdentity must be specified
+* exportOptionsPlist is the plist used when the archive is exported.
+It should be put at the same directory as this script.
+Run `xcodebuild -help` for available keys in the plist
 * If you wish to make a bug code clickable, specify the bug code pattern and corresponding URL in bugCodeURLs.
 See [config.json](https://github.com/NoobRocks/releaseIpa/blob/master/config.json#L36) for an example

 ### mailBody.html